 For Fair Credit (651-700)

 Fair credit applicants will see perks and terms similar to those offered to applicants with limited credit histories — not the best of the best, but certainly not the worst.
-Unsecured credit cards for fair credit are available with rewards programs and introductory offers, but be sure to apply for just one offer, as each time you apply for a credit card a hard inquiry is made to your credit report.
+Unsecured credit cards for fair and average credit are available with rewards programs and introductory offers, but be sure to apply for just one offer, as each time you apply for a credit card a hard inquiry is made to your credit report.
 This can negatively affect your score by a few points each time an inquiry is made and remain on your credit report for up to two years.

 With No Deposit or Processing Fees